fhr-22/cse_test/README.md

 ## Uploading Notices

 To upload a notice, simply upload a file to the [site/notice_files](site/notice_files) folder and confirm using the `Commit changes` button.
-The `/notices.html` page on the site will automatically be updated.
+The `/notices.html` page on the site will automatically be updated, with the file name used for the notice link.

 ## Updating site pages